 Portland green bike box - bike lane indicates a trouble spot for drivers to pay more attention and look for cyclists and pedestrians

-Oregon Bicycle Helmet Law
+Oregon Bicycle Manual (PDF)

-Riding a bicycle on the sidewalk in Oregon.
+Riding a bicycle on the sidewalk in Oregon

 Like Portland, many towns in Oregon do not have signs alerting bicyclists not to ride on the sidewalks in the parts of town where they have such a restriction.